-It’s best to cook the wings on a wire rack set over a baking sheet.
+It’s best to cook the wings on a wire rack set over a baking sheet to help them get nice and crispy.
 I suggest covering the baking sheet in foil for easy cleanup.
 If you have a convection setting on your oven, use it.
 Convection creates an even heat that crisps and cooks the chicken wings all around.
-Rotate the pans halfway through cooking, top to bottom and back to front.
+If you’re using two pans, rotate them halfway through cooking, top to bottom and back to front.

 Superbowl Sunday is just around the corner, and I can tell you one thing that will be couch side at our house: Buffalo chicken wings.
-At this point, I have enough tasty Whole30 snacks up my sleeve that no one would be the wiser if I kept our entire menu clean.
+At this point, I have enough tasty Whole30 snacks up my sleeve that no one will be the wiser if I keep our entire menu clean.
 The only problem with these bad boys is portion control.
-(And no, I didn’t cheat and have any of the frothy beer in the photo!)
+And no, I didn’t cheat and have any of the frothy beer in the photo!